CyanD/cyand.github.io/_posts/2020-09/2020-09-02-working-log.md

 ## 2020/09/18 Fri.

 * Analysis the potential problem in the data of target speakers
+* Thought: Learning gradient field for model adaptation

 ## Week 3 Summary

 * Experiment r=1; Change input format into concatenation
 * Process three male and three female target speaker data
 * Adaptive training experiment on target speakers

+# Week 3

+## 2020/09/21 Mon.

+* Adaptive training experiment

+## 2020/09/22 Tue.

+* Adaptive training experiment on AR and None-AR

+## 2020/09/23 Wed.

+* Emphasis the weight of vowel frame loss when adaptation training to avoid the u/v prediction error